The first time I started washing the dishes, I was 7 years old. I owe my aunt for teaching me how to do it (I was living

 Jim replied, “I choose the second way-to wash the dishes to wash the dishes.”

-Thich Nhat Hanh continues: (NOTE: Thich Nhat Hanh and his friend Jim plan to have a tea together after Jim finishes washing the dishes.)
+Thich Nhat Hanh continues: (NOTE: Thich Nhat Hanh and his friend Jim plan to have tea together after Jim finishes washing the dishes.)

 “If while washing dishes, we think only of the cup of tea that awaits us, thus hurrying to get the dishes out of the way as if they were a nuisance, then we are not ‘washing the dishes to wash the dishes.’
 What’s more, we are not alive during the time we are washing the dishes.
 In fact we are completely incapable of realizing the miracle of life while standing at the sink.
 If we can’t wash the dishes, the chances are we won’t be able to drink our tea either.”

 How many times did you wash the dishes while thinking about your next task?
 I’m guilty doing that most of the time.

 Be mindful in everything you do — wherever you are or whatever the condition is.
 I know it’s hard.
 But I know, too, it’s possible.

 “The Miracle of Mindfulness” is a life-transformative book that teaches the power of mindfulness.
-It is originally written in Vietnamese by a Buddhist monk, Thich Nhat Hanh — one of the world’s most iconic Zen masters — and was translated in English by Mobi Ho.
+It is originally written in Vietnamese by a Buddhist monk, Thich Nhat Hanh — one of the world’s most iconic Zen masters — and was translated into English by Mobi Ho.